Google is in awe of amazing content! We’re all aware of this, right?

 3 Conclusion

 If you’re writing, you want your writing to be read.
 You want your audience to understand what you’re trying to say.
 You want your content to rank higher in the search engines.
-So, make sure to pay additional attention to the introduction, which is the most crucial section of your text.
+So, pay additional attention to the introduction, which is the most crucial section of your text.
 Give the first paragraph some extra SEO love.❤️